My-Coding-Book/Software_Design_Patterns/README.md

 2. #### Abstract Factory

-   * Abstract Factory Design Pattern is almost similar to [Factory Method Design Pattern](#factory-method), but the fact is that its more like  ##### factory of factories.
+   * Abstract Factory Design Pattern is almost similar to [Factory Method Design Pattern](#factory-method), but the fact is that its more like factory of factories.
-   * Abstract Factory Design Pattern provides a way to encapsulate a group of individual factories ( factory - an object for creating other objects, [Factory Method Design Pattern](#factory-method) ) that have a common concern without specifying their concrete classes directly.
+   * Abstract Factory Design Pattern provides a way to encapsulate a group of individual factories ( factory - an object for creating other objects ) that have a common concern without specifying their concrete classes directly.
-   *
+   * Factory Method Design Pattern holds only one factory class, which returns different types of objects based on the input provided, using either if-else or switch statement.
+   * In Abstract Factory Design Pattern, we get rid of if-else and have a factory class for each subclass, and now these abstract factory class returns the subclass based on input factory class.

 3. #### Builder